VectorSpaceHQ/Cave/README.rst

 ./thermostat/token.txt
 ./server/token.txt

-Modify the config files with appropriate values based on your wiring.
+Modify the config files with appropriate values based on your wiring and preferences.
 ./thermostat/thermostat.conf
 ./server/server.conf